Subrata Mukherjee: A man for all seasons | Politics

 Born in 1946 in South 24 Parganas district, Mukherjee was the eldest of five siblings.

-A stalwart in Bengal politics, his political career spanned more than five decades, beginning during the tumultuous sixties as a student leader.
+A stalwart in Bengal politics, his political career spanned more than five decades, beginning in the tumultuous 1960s as a student leader.

-After being baptised in politics as a student leader of Bangabasi College in 1967, when West Bengal had its first non-Congress government, Mukherjee through his organisational and oratory skills quickly rose through the ranks and became one of the most popular leaders of the party, along with late union minister Priya Ranjan Dasmunsi and former state Congress president Somen Mitra.
+After being baptised in politics as a student leader of Bangabasi College in 1967, when West Bengal had its first non-Congress government, Mukherjee, through his organisational and oratory skills, quickly rose through the ranks and became one of the most popular leaders of the Congress, along with late Union minister Priya Ranjan Dasmunsi and former state Congress president Somen Mitra.

 Dasmunsi and Mitra died in 2017 and 2020 respectively.